lengfeld/subpatch/website/index.md

 email [me](mailto:stefan+subpatch@lengfeld.xyz).

-## Quickstart
+## Quick start

-To check out subpatch really quick, do
+If you want to try out the subpatch tool really quickly, follow the
+instructions:

     # First go into the toplevel directory of your project that is using git, ...
     $ git status